-This result was in line with the conclusions from the Smith et al. (2000) paper that indicated that the most accessible incorrect responses would be the most likely.
-The accessibility of the intrusions of the new words from the previously studied categories could be explained as an effect of priming leading to greater accessibility of these terms rather than the new terms from the unstudied categories.
+These results were in line with the conclusions from the Smith et al. (2000) paper that indicated that the most accessible incorrect responses would be the most likely to occur.
+The accessibility of the intrusions of the new words from the previously studied categories could be explained as an effect of priming that lead to these terms being more accessible as opposed to the new terms from the unstudied categories.
 Moreover, the Roediger and McDermott (1995) mean false alarm rates from their first and second experiments were .40 and .55 respectively which were significantly higher rates than the false alarm rates obtained in this study which were .15 and .18.
-This fact was partially explained by the different procedures followed in this study and also the differing list lengths between the two studies.
+This fact was partially explained by differences in procedures as well as the disparate list lengths between the two studies.

 It was notable that counterbalancing was performed between the two sections and this consisted of switching which categories contained 4 or 8 exemplars.
 This fact showed that the results were not based on the specific items in each list.

-Given the fact that an interaction effect was found, a paired sample t-test was performed in order to further explore the nature of this interaction and these t-tests were performed on two pairs, the former pair being the old categories with 4 exemplars (old-4) and the old categories with 8 exemplars (old-8), and the latter pair being new words from the categories with 4 exemplars (new-4) and new words from the categories with 8 exemplars (new-8).
-The results showed that for the first pair (old-4 vs old-8), t(45) = 3.21, p = .002 and thus the result was found to be significant.
+Given the fact that an interaction effect was found, paired sample t-tests were performed in order to further explore the nature of this interaction and said t-tests were performed on two pairs, the former pair being made up of the old categories with 4 exemplars (old-4) and the old categories with 8 exemplars (old-8), and the latter being composed of new words from the categories with 4 exemplars (new-4) and new words from the categories with 8 exemplars (new-8).
+The result for the first pair was (old-4 vs old-8), t(45) = 3.21, p = .002 and thus was found to be significant.
 The second paired t-test result was t(45) = 2.28, p = 0.027 and was therefore also significant.

 The results of the study showed that the mean recall rate for the 4-examplar categories was .78, greater than the .74 mean recall rate for the 8-exemplar categories, as predicted.
 Moreover, the mean false alarm rate for new words from the 4-examplar categories was .15, lower than the false alarm rate for new words from the 8-examplar categories which was .18.
 This confirmed the hypothesis that the false alarm rate for the 8-exemplar categories would be greater than the false alarm rate for the 4-examplar categories.
 Moreover, both false alarm rates exceeded the .11 false alarm rate for new words from the unstudied categories.
 This led the researchers to conclude that both hypotheses were confirmed by the results of this study.

-These results were expected given that this was what was shown in the previous studies performed by Smith et al. (2000) as their research stated that the most accessible incorrect responses would be the most likely to intrude or cause false alarms.
+These results were expected given that they are consistent with the results obtained by Smith et al. (2000), wherein those researchers found that the most accessible incorrect responses would be the most likely to intrude or cause false alarms.
 The results obtained by the present study were also in line with the research performed by Roediger and McDermott (1995) as their research also found a greater mean false alarm rate for categories with a greater number of studied items.

 These results led the researchers to empirically conclude that it was possible to effectively observe the false memory phenomenon through the use of the list learning paradigm.
-This indicates that this paradigm could be effectually extended and utilized in future studies to further the understanding of this phenomenon.
+This indicates that this paradigm could be effectually extended and utilized in future studies to further the understanding of the false memory phenomenon.

 Clearly, more research is required into the contentious topic of false memories.
 Given the fact that many prominent cases that take place in many diverse disciplines from legal to therapeutic environments have to do with individual subjective judgments of events long past, it is crucially important to consider the potential and the probability of the false memory phenomenon and the related phenomenon of false recall.
-The study of these two related phenomena is absolutely vital so as to better understand the nature of human memory in general, and particularly to gain insight into how to reliably identify and avoid the phenomena when they do inevitably occur.
-It is with this knowledge that one can hope to positively hold the guilty responsible for the things that they have truly done in the past while clearing the names of the innocent who were accused by individuals mistaking their false memories for events that genuinely occurred.
+The study of these two related phenomena is absolutely vital so as to better understand the nature of human memory in general, and to gain insight into how to reliably identify and avoid the phenomenon of false recall when it does inevitably occur in particular.
+Only armed with this knowledge can one ever hope to positively hold the guilty responsible for the things that they have truly done in the distant past, while simultaneously defending the good names and the rights of the innocent accused by individuals that mistake their false memories for events that genuinely took place.

 i Re, G. (2018, September 17).
 California professor Christine Ford claims Kavanaugh sexually assaulted her: 'It derailed me'.
 Retrieved from https://www.foxnews.com/politics/california-professor-christine-ford-claims-kavanaugh-sexually-assaulted-her-it-derailed-me